smuneshwar00/friends-book/README.md

     db/data.json to hold all json data
     to mock API calls, in package.json, define "dev:api" : "json-server ./db/data.json --port=5501"
     npm run dev:api -> to run json-server on local

+2. npm install concurrently --save-dev   => To run both ng serve and running json-server in one go, one command.

+3. npm run start ==> to start both UI and backend at once.